aws-samples/amazon-connect-agent-hold-pause-resume-recording/README.md

 ## Conclusion

 In this guide, you learned how to stream Amazon Connect Agent Events in order to pause and resume call recordings for calls that are placed on hold.

+> [!WARNING]
+> This solution not only pauses and resumes audio call recordings but also affects screen recordings in Amazon Connect.
+When call recording is suspended during hold periods, any active screen recording will also be paused simultaneously.